 So as an HR leader you may be asking yourself, “Which metric do I value the most, engagement or satisfaction?”

-The difference between #Engaged and Satisfied employees?
+The difference between #Engaged employees and Satisfied employees?
 Discretionary effort

 Discretionary effort is a core trait of an engaged employee.
 An engaged employee goes above and beyond their job duties because their personal goals are aligned with the ones set by your organization.
 They exert the discretionary effort to see that both their personal and the organization’s goals are met.
 In other words, their thought process isn’t solely “What’s in it for me?”